fullondesigns/code-test-devops/README.md

 Ravelin Code Test For DevOps
 ============================

+## Intructions
+- Work through the questions, in order.
+- Please do not spend more than 40 mins on any one problem.
+- Spend a maximum of 3 hours on the test.
+- Once you have completed the test please submit a readme.
+Ensure to include the IP address of the server and a readme of the things you tried for each question, even if you were unable to solve the problem.

 ## Setup
 * Provider your GCP email address to Ravelin
 * Check you have access to the image